-Leave the "1" and "4" depressed until the stop LED flashes.
-If the stop LED does not flash after holding the "1" and "4" down for five seconds, one of the following may have happened: the user code was not entered correctly or "1" and "4" was not depressed at the same time, or too much time elapsed after entering in the user code before pressing the "1" and "4".
-Turn the system off by entering in the code and press stop, after the LED is not lit by the stop button.
-Start at the beginning of this section again.
+Leave the "1" and "4" buttons depressed until the "Start" LED flashes.
+If the "Start" LED does not flash after holding the "1" and "4" down for 5 seconds, one of the following may have happened: (1) the user code was not entered correctly, or (2)"1" and "4" were not depressed at the same time, or (3) too much time elapsed after entering in the user code before pressing the "1" and "4" buttons.
+Turn the system off by entering in the code and press "Stop".
+Once the LED by the "Start" button is no longer lit, start at the beginning of this section again.

-After the flashing of the stop LED is obtained, enter in the new four digit number followed by the start button, and then re-enter the four digit number followed by the start button.
+After the flashing of the "Start" LED is obtained, enter in the new four digit number followed by the "Start" button, and then re-enter the four digit number followed by the "Start" button again.

-"X-X-X-X" \longrightarrow "Start" \longrightarrow "X-X-X-X" \longrightarrow "Start" After pressing the start button the second time, the system will go into accessory mode.
-If it does not enter accessory mode, type the current user code in and press the stop button, then proceed to the beginning of this section.
+"X-X-X-X" → "Start" → "X-X-X-X" → "Start"

+After pressing the "Start" button the second time, the system will go into accessory mode.
+If it does not enter accessory mode, re-enter the current user code in and press the "Start" button, then proceed at the beginning of this section.